arnoo/angelspie/README.md

 To run, use `pipenv run hy angelspie.hy` in the source directory.

 ## Command line use

+You can specify `.as` scripts or even code for Angelspie to evaluate.

+Code passed to `--eval` is evaluated in the context of the active window.

-I have this bound to Super+Right in my desktop environment:
+For example, I have this bound to Super+Right in my desktop environment:
 `pipenv run hy angelspie.hy --load=${HOME}/.config/angelspie/00-screen-conf.as --eval='(my-tile "right")'`
 which will tile the active window right